afunnydev/tinysociety/content/articles/2018-10-23-trend-alert-tiny-houses-on-foundations.md

 By owning a piece of land and building a structure on it, the property will likely appreciate in value.
 This is especially important if you are building a temporary home.
 Unlike a tiny house on wheels, which depreciates over the years, a home built on a foundation is considered an investment, much like a traditional house.

-If selling it is in your plan for the future, even a rundown house on permanent land will hold some value because of the land below it.
-As long as the foundation is in good standing, people will want to buy the property.
+If selling your house project is in your plan for the future, even a rundown house on permanent land will hold some value because of the land below it.
+As long as the house foundation is in good standing, people will want to buy the property.

 ### Easier to Get a Loan